toshiya-marukubo/glitch/README.md

 # Glitch
-It is be able to add glitch effect to canvas.
+It is able to add glitch effect to canvas.
 Demo on CodePen [https://codepen.io/toshiya-marukubo/full/ExvzLxJ](https://codepen.io/toshiya-marukubo/full/ExvzLxJ)
 ## How to use
 It is easy to use it.